Why This Matters

 Dehydration of Alcohols

-- Rearrangements are possible because carbocation intermediates can undergo hydride or methyl shifts to form more stable cations; always check for rearrangement potential
+- Rearrangements are possible because carbocation intermediates can undergo 1,2-hydride or 1,2-methyl shifts to form more stable cations.
+Always check whether a secondary carbocation could rearrange to a tertiary one.

 Dehydrohalogenation

-- Removal of HX from an alkyl halide to form an alkene—one of the most common methods for alkene synthesis in the lab
+- Removal of HX from an alkyl halide to form an alkene.
+This is one of the most common methods for alkene synthesis.

-- Typically proceeds through E2 when a strong base is used; bases like NaOEt in ethanol or t-BuOK in t-BuOH are standard conditions
+- Typically proceeds through E2 when a strong base is used.
+Standard conditions include NaOEt in ethanol or t-BuOK in t-BuOH.

 Beta-Elimination (General)

-- Foundation for understanding all elimination mechanisms—whether E1, E2, or E1cB, the β-hydrogen and leaving group are always on adjacent carbons
+- This positional relationship is the foundation for all elimination mechanisms.
+Whether E1, E2, or E1cB, the ฮฒ-hydrogen and leaving group are always on adjacent carbons.

-- Multiple β-hydrogens create regiochemical choices—the number and position of β-hydrogens determine how many different alkene products are possible
+- When multiple ฮฒ-hydrogens exist on different carbons, you get regiochemical choices, and the number and position of those hydrogens determine how many different alkene products are possible.

 Stereochemistry and Competing Pathways